-The DotNet Restore action in Continua CI is a wrapper around the .Net Core command line tools.
-If you're having trouble using the DotNet Restore action, please refer to the .NET Core Command Line Tools documentation.
+The DotNet Restore action in Continua CI is a wrapper around the .NET command line tools.
+If you're having trouble using the DotNet Restore action, please refer to the .NET CLI documentation.

-The DotNet Restore action is used to restores the dependencies and tools of a .Net Core project.
+The DotNet Restore action is used to restore the dependencies and tools of a .NET project.

 A friendly name for this action (will be displayed in the actions workflow area).